Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPT_MAP.md

 ---

-# 🧪 Parameter-Driven Activation
+# 🧪 Parameter-Driven Transition Activation

-Transitions may also be externally induced through parameter-space motion.
+Transitions may also emerge
+through parameter-space motion.

 Observed in fractal systems: